 - Non-US users aren’t able to pay their affiliates using Paypal’s mass payment feature, which speeds up the affiliate payout process.

-Go to AffiliateWP to sign up, then upload the plugin to your WordPress site.
+Getting Started: Go to AffiliateWP to sign up, then upload the plugin to your Wordpress site.
 From there, use their in-depth Getting Started documentation to get your program set up.
 Should you run into any hiccups, their FAQ and Support sections are available to assist you.

 I bet you’re wondering why a merchant would pay hundreds to launch their affiliate program when solutions like AffiliateWP and Refersion are much more affordable.
 There are some very compelling reasons, which I’ll outline below.